BolajiAyodeji/cl-jamstack-ecommerce-workshop/README.md

 ## Setup webpack

 We would be having multiple JavaScript files with modules and all.
-So we need to compile them all into one minified JS file we can drop into our index HTML file.
+So we need to compile them all into one minified JS file we can drop into our `index.html` file.

 To do this, we need to setup webpack, babel and some plugins (which you've installed already from the previous step).
 Kindly create a `webpack.config.js` file which will contain the configuration and paste the code below: